Replicable-MARL/MARLlib/Hanabi/README.md

 - MAPPO
 - COMA

-Note: VDN and QMIX not suitable for turn-based game
+Note: Value decomposition methods are not suitable for turn-based game

 ### with neural arch
 - GRU